 \section{Abstract}

-Twisted van der Waals (vdW) materials have emerged as a promising platform for exploring the exotic quantum phenomena and engineering the novel material properties in two dimensions, which could bring revolutionary developments in spintronics.
-This Review aims at providing an overview of recent progress on emerging moir\'e spintronics in twisted vdW materials, with a particular focus on two-dimensional magnetic materials.
-After a brief introduction to the general features of twisted vdW materials, we discuss recent theoretical and experimental studies on stacking-dependent interlayer magnetism, non-collinear spin textures, moir\'e magnetic exchange interactions, moir\'e skyrmions and moir\'e magnons.
-We further highlight the ability to accelerate the discovery and design multifunctional materials for moir\'e spintronics with the assistance of machine learning.
-We conclude with the most pressing challenges and potential opportunities in this rapidly expanding field.
+Twisted van der Waals (vdW) materials have emerged as a promising platform for exploring exotic quantum phenomena and engineering novel material properties in two dimensions, potentially revolutionizing developments in spintronics.
+This Review provides an overview of recent progress on emerging moir\'e spintronics in twisted vdW materials, with a particular focus on two-dimensional magnetic materials.
+Following a brief introduction to the general features of twisted vdW materials, we discuss recent theoretical and experimental studies on stacking-dependent interlayer magnetism, non-collinear spin textures, moir\'e magnetic exchange interactions, moir\'e skyrmions and moir\'e magnons.
+We further highlight the potential of machine learning to accelerate the discovery and design of multifunctional materials for moir\'e spintronics.
+Finally, we conclude by addressing the most pressing challenges and potential opportunities in this rapidly expanding field.